1969 Major League Baseball expansion: Aftermath

 The Montreal Expos had good attendance for the 1969 season, and after having losing records for ten years, were competitive in the 1980s and early 1990s.
 Its 1994 season put it in first place before the 1994–95 Major League Baseball strike prematurely ended the season.
 The team's fortunes declined thereafter, and the team moved to Washington, D.C. for the 2005 season, becoming the Washington Nationals.
 The franchise won its first playoff series in 1981 when the Expos defeated the Phillies in the NLDS, after a split-season.
 As the Nationals, the franchise won the NLDS in 2019, over the Los Angeles Dodgers.
 They went onto sweep the St. Louis Cardinals in their first ever NLCS, and defeat the Houston Astros (moved to the AL prior to the 2013 season) to win the franchise's first World Series title.

-The Seattle Pilots fared worst of the four expansion franchises, playing only in the 1969 season.
-The team fared poorly on the field, and faced financial difficulties owing to no television coverage, a stadium with problems, and the highest ticket and concession prices in the league.
+The Seattle Pilots fared the worst of the four expansion franchises, playing only in the 1969 season.
+The team performed poorly on the field, and faced financial difficulties owing to no television coverage, a stadium with problems, and the highest ticket and concession prices in the league.
 Owners of other American League teams wanted Soriano and Daley to sell the team to a Seattle owner who would improve the team and address issues at Sick's Stadium, particularly uncovered seats with bad views.
-After several attempts to sell the team to a Seattle owner failed, on April 1, 1970 Judge Sidney Volinn declared the team officially bankrupt; it was sold to Bud Selig, who moved the team to Milwaukee and renamed it the Milwaukee Brewers.
+After several attempts to sell the team to a Seattle owner failed, on April 1, 1970, Judge Sidney Volinn declared the team officially bankrupt; it was sold to Bud Selig, who moved the team to Milwaukee and renamed it the Milwaukee Brewers.
 Selig had negotiated a deal for the purchase with Soriano during Game 1 of the 1969 World Series.
 As a result of the relocation, in 1970 the city of Seattle, King County, and the state of Washington sued the American League for breach of contract.
 The $32.5 million lawsuit was settled in 1976 when the American League offered the city a franchise in exchange for termination of the lawsuit.
 This led to the establishment of the Seattle Mariners via the 1977 Major League Baseball expansion.